 Joanne Burke is a film and video director-producer-editor with long years of high level experience.
-From the late 1960s to 1986 she was one of the top documentary film editors in New York, editing more than twenty long-form documentaries for CBS, NBC, PBS, and HBO on social, political, and cultural themes to her credit.
+From the late 1960s to 1986 she was a top documentary film editor in New York, with more than twenty long-form documentaries for CBS, NBC, PBS and HBO on social, political and cultural themes to her credit.
 Burke was also the editor on “The Anderson Tapes” for director Sidney Lument, and served as a co-editor on “Gimme Shelter” a film about the Rolling Stones produced by Albert and David Maysles and Charolette Zwerin.

 Her award-winning film on jazz great "Mary Lou Williams,Music on My Mind".

 Women, AIDS, Hope in Mali, about the particular problems of women in West Africa in dealing with their status as HIV positive.